slaclab/VADER-Analytics/mlpowerflow/README.md

 ## Classes and Structure

-There are two classes in the module: ForwardMLPF and InverseMLPF.
+There are two main classes in the module: ForwardMLPF and InverseMLPF.
 ForwardMLPF defines an object that lets you implement this ML model of the forward power flow equations, and InverseMLPF likewise implements the reverse mapping.
 Please see mlpf.py for more details on the methods and attributes of this class.

+A third class detailed in make_pf_data.py, GenerateDataMLPF, can be used to generate power flow data from home load profiles (for example, profiles sampled from the Pecan Street database).
+This is demonstrated in Sample_Script.ipynb.
+Generating the power flow data enables the user to run and test the ML power flow algorithms without having real measurement data for voltage or power injections in a network, but it is only a substitute validation for working with real data.

 ## Sample Application Code